 Weapons have also been tweaked.
 There are now two main weapon slots, for kinetic and energy damage weapons respectively, so you could now slot in two of the same weapon class with different damage types.

 The third slot is now for 'power weapons', which includes shotguns and sniper rifles alongside the likes of rocket launchers.
-There are at least two new weapon types too: a sub-machine gun and a grenade launcher.
+There are at least two new weapon types too: a sub-machine gun (for the main weapon slots) and a grenade launcher (for the power weapon slot).

 Missions will be across four worlds at launch: Earth, Titan, Io, and Nessus.
 The much-maligned patrols from the first game are back, but apparently improved, with more detailed complex worlds including sidequests, treasure hunts, and dungeons, designed to encourage exploration.